Summer Program Updates 2020

-- Students would participate in a shortened summer program for 5 weeks (Monday through Friday) from June 29 through July 31.
+- Students will participate in a shortened summer program for 5 weeks (Monday through Friday) from June 29 through July 31.

-- Students would begin each day with a “Morning Meeting” with a small advisory group.
+- Students will begin each day with a “Morning Meeting” with a small advisory group.

-- Students would take classes in Literature, Math, Science, and Writing, and have 1 elective class.
-Students would have 1 academic class meeting every day for 30-45 minutes, and 1 elective class meeting every day for 30 minutes.
+- Students will take classes in Literature, Math, Science, and Writing, and have 1 elective class.
+Students will have 1 academic class meeting every day for 30-45 minutes, and 1 elective class meeting every day for 30 minutes.

-- Students would have a meeting with their advisor one-on-one twice a week for 30 minutes to check in on how they’re doing and what support they need.
+- Students will have a meeting with their advisor one-on-one twice a week for 30 minutes to check in on how they’re doing and what support they need.

-- Fridays would be special event days, and would include games, competitions, and other community-building activities.
+- Fridays will be special event days, and would include games, competitions, and other community-building activities.

 - Family Communication

-- BTC would have several opportunities for students and family to get to know their teachers, including a virtual “Open House” event in June before programming begins.
+- BTC will have several opportunities for students and family to get to know their teachers, including a virtual “Open House” event in June before programming begins.

-- Weekly updates would be provided about student engagement to families, and we may do a virtual conference event in the middle of the summer.
+- Weekly updates will be provided about student engagement to families, and we may do a virtual conference event in the middle of the summer.

 - Meetings and Classes would take place on Zoom, Google Meet, or a similar technology.